 Almost every mess is operational.
 No more than two persons are allowed to sit at a table in FC1, and tables are spread adequately apart.
 All these safety measures somewhat help placate the anxious returnee’s mind about the situation in Manipal.
 However, the onus of protecting ourselves falls on us as well.
 Overcrowding has rendered the ‘Two-person’ rule in FC1 difficult to follow.
 Besides, social distancing cannot be maintained with too many people in the Food Court.
 In such a situation, it makes sense to stagger meal timings amongst your friend circle.
 In these times, dining together isn’t as important as staying safe.
 The subsequent reopening of other messes, however, will help combat overcrowding.

 Please bear in mind that once you return to Manipal, you are a resident of the town.
 It is, therefore, also your responsibility to curb the spread of the virus.
-A second wave needn’t happen if the people of Manipal resolve to observe adequate safety.
+A second campus outbreak needn’t happen if the people of Manipal resolve to observe adequate safety.
 Although everyone’s favourite haunts are back in business, please exercise discretion before visiting them.
 A conscious decision to stay committed to breaking the chain of infection will result in a better Manipal for everyone.

 Written and edited by Naintara Singh and Avaneesh Jai Damaraju for MTTN